5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Piker-Alpha for ssdtPRGen: https://github.com/Piker-Alpha/ssdtPRGen.sh
 - Al6042 and Sascha_77 from Hackintosh-Forum.de for providing patched DSDTs and initial EFI Folder for the T530
 - Daliansky for OC Little Repo with all the ACPI Hotpatches for OpenCore: https://ooh3dpsdytm34sfhws63yjfbwy--github-com.translate.goog/daliansky/OC-little
-- Real Kiro for Clover EFI with ACPI Patches for referencing https://translate.google.com/translate?sl=auto&tl=en&u=https://github.com/RealKiro/Hackintosh
+- Real Kiro for Clover EFI with ACPI Patches for referencing: https://translate.google.com/translate?sl=auto&tl=en&u=https://github.com/RealKiro/Hackintosh
 - Rehabman for all his Laptop Guides